EOxServer/eoxserver/documentation/users/coverages.rst

 Coverages
 =========

-This document
+This document describes the data model layout of the coverages, the internal structure of earth observation products, collections and data files.
+It also shows how these models can be interacted with via the command line interfaces.

 Data model
 ----------

+The data model is loosely based on the OGC coverages data models, especially with the EO Application Profile for WCS 2.0.

 Coverage Type
 ~~~~~~~~~~~~~

-The coverage type describes the internal structure of coverages of a
+The coverage type describes the internal structure of coverages of a specific
-specific type.
-The coverage type is comprised of a list of field types
+type.
+The coverage type is comprised of a list of field types that define the
-that define the structure and metadata of a specific field of Data
+structure and metadata of a specific field of Data

 TODO: ref SWE field